wiemyousfi/auto-recrutor-api/README.md

 A minimal one route api app developed with [Flask](http://flask.pocoo.org/) framework.

-The main purpose is to introduce how to implement the essential elements in web application with Flask, including
+The main purpose is retrieving data from a Google sheet and updating it with an api web application with Flask, this includes

 - connecting to a Google Sheets Spreadsheet on a Gmail account